 - off-highway earth excavation, grading and moving for construction or mining

-There is an additional incentive of 20 per cent for applicants to build or fuel at a natural gas fuelling station that is available for third-party use and is located along specific strategic transportation corridors in BC.
+We also offer an additional 20 per cent incentive for applicants who build or fuel at a FortisBC natural gas fuelling station available for third-party use, located along specific strategic transportation corridors in BC.

 - Fleets must operate at least 75 per cent within BC, and incentive awards will be prorated based on the percentage of kilometres run within the province.

-- Applicants must be owners or lessors of eligible vehicles in British Columbia who refuel within the FortisBC service area.
+- Applicants must be owners or lessors of eligible vehicles in BC who refuel within the FortisBC service area.

 - Eligible vehicles include:

-- heavy-duty vehicle: a truck or tractor-trailer with a manufacturer’s gross vehicle weight rating of 11,793 kg or more
+- heavy-duty vehicles: a truck or tractor-trailer with a manufacturer’s gross vehicle weight rating of 11,793 kg or more

-- medium-duty vehicle: a vehicle with a manufacturer’s gross vehicle weight rating of more than 5,360 kg but less than 11,793 kg
+- medium-duty vehicles: a vehicle with a manufacturer’s gross vehicle weight rating of more than 5,360 kg but less than 11,793 kg

 - Applicants must meet the following minimum criteria: